ghasemieh/secure_ML_project/ReadMe.md

 Once the application starts the car starts moving and based on the configuration in config file it acts.

 #### 7) The generated result is getting store in record.csv file
+#### 8) During the execution, it is not possible to change the configuration.
+You should stop and start the app.